In a typical application or site built with webpack, there are three main types of code:

 By using content hashes within your bundle file names, you can indicate to the browser when the contents of a file has changed thus invalidating the cache.
 Once you start doing this though, you'll immediately notice some funny behavior.
 Certain hashes change even when their contents apparently do not.
 This is caused by the injection of the runtime and manifest which changes every build.

-See the manifest section of our Managing Built Files guide to learn how to extract the manifest, and read the guides below to learn more about the intricacies of long term caching.
+See the manifest section of our Output management guide to learn how to extract the manifest, and read the guides below to learn more about the intricacies of long term caching.